NethServer/nethserver-mail/README.rst

     If ``enabled``, push smtp, imap, pop, pop3 into ``/etc/hosts`` and register ``smtp.DOMAIN`` as MX record for LAN hosts.
 Warning! ``enabled`` has some
-    pitfalls: (1) it masquerades DNS A records in the LAN, (2) it does not work correctly with Letsencrypt certificates and (3) it does not work with GSSAPI authentication.
+    pitfalls: (1) it masquerades DNS A records in the LAN, (2) it does not work correctly with Let's Encrypt certificates and (3) it does not work with GSSAPI authentication.
 Since 7.5.1804 the default (and recommended setting) is ``disabled``.